 The Cabinet approved the Strategic Plan and Delivery Plan and agreed a range of strategies and policies during the year, including the Treasury Management Strategy, the Medium-Term Financial Strategy and the Revenue and Capital Budget.
-Cabinet regularly received reports on performance, risk, projects and their financial implications.
+Cabinet regularly received reports on performance, risk and financial positions.
 Policy development is delegated to Policy Committees with Cabinet making the final decisions.